 Students in ABE, GED and AAAE programs must have achieved a minimum of 80% attendance at the end of each quarter.
-Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to grades and program enrollment.
+Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to program enrollment.
 School Intervention Team meetings will be held as necessary to attempt to alleviate issues resulting in excessive absences and to counsel the student of possible alternatives and consequences.
-Students who miss more than 20% of their program will not be allowed to re-enroll the next semester and must wait until the following enrollment period to re-register.
-Note: licensure program attendance policies may be more rigid due to licensure requirements and supersede this policy.

 Only regularly scheduled class hours will be reported for attendance.
 Make-up time will not be accepted.

-Students on attendance contracts are deemed to be on academic probation until such time that their absences are less than 20%.
+Students on attendance contracts are deemed to be on probation until such time that their absences are less than 20%.

-Students with excessive absences will be subject to penalties such as loss of financial aid, lower work habits grades and prohibition from re-enrollment in the next grading period.
+Students with excessive absences will be subject to penalties such prohibition from re-enrollment in the next grading period.